Useful Notes / German Peculiarities

 , a museum in Hamburg showed an exhibition about IKEA furniture and research about the "IKEA effect" note

-is currently done on german citizens.
+is currently done on German citizens.
 It also seems like products sold in Germany are higher quality than those sold in America.
 While America IKEA seems to be almost-scrap wood from the moment it leaves the package, the legions of BILLY shelves making up the basis for storage of things in cellars or in attics for long amounts of time can attest themselves.
 The relationship between Germany and IKEA could, however, be compared to the relationship between the world and Microsoft - in both cases, many people use the company's products, but many of the people who use the company's products complain about them a lot.